-Before we get into how you can process Comcheks, it’s important that we review what this unique payment instrument is in the first place.
+Before we get into how you can process Comcheks, it’s important that we review what is a comchek and what this unique payment instrument is in the first place.

 A Comchek is a payment tool that is issued by COMDATA.
-They closely resemble traditional paper checks but have several labels that identify them as a Comchek.
+They closely resemble standard checks but have several labels that identify them as a Comdata Comchek.

-In addition, they have supplemental tracking numbers that are not present on standard checks.
+In addition, comcheks have supplemental tracking numbers that are not present on standard checks.
 Comcheks also have a toll-free number printed on their front, which is used for processing purposes.

 As the logistics and transportation industry becomes increasingly reliant on digital assets, paper checks are gradually being phased out.
 Top payment solution providers like COMDATA have deployed alternative options so that drivers do not have to carry printed Comcheks.

-Comcheks have long contained 14 to 18 digit numbers known as “Express Codes.”
-In the past, Express Codes could only be used in conjunction with a printed Comchek.
+Comcheks have long contained 14 to 18-digit numbers known as “Express Codes.”
+In the past, Express Codes could only be used in conjunction with a printed check.
 However, that is no longer the case.

 COMDATA now allows carriers to issue drivers Express Codes without providing them with paper checks.
-The payee must still verify these codes, but they can be relayed to the driver digitally or via phone.
+The payee must still verify the comchek express code, but express codes can be relayed to the driver digitally or via phone.
 This approach means that the driver no longer has to keep track of physical payment instruments.

-When the Comchek is being processed by a bank, the driver must contact COMDATA to obtain authorization for the unique Express Code printed on that check.
+When the fleet check is being processed by a bank, warehouse or company, the driver or merchant must contact COMDATA to obtain the authorization number for the unique Express Code printed on that check.
 If the driver or representative does not have the authorization code, then the check will bounce.

 If you need to obtain funds using a Comchek at a truck stop, keep in mind that these businesses have cash back limits.
 Many national truck stop chains have a funding limit of $999.99.
 However, some businesses have much lower limits.

-Comcheks can also be used to pay for work-related services or goods while a driver is out on the road.
+Drivers can also use Comcheks to pay for work-related services or goods while a driver is out on the road.
 A few examples may include fuel, repairs, roadside assistance, or towing services.
 Comcheks are considered an extremely convenient payment method, which is why they are widely used throughout the transportation industry.

 There are many advantages to using Comcheks as compared to other payment methods.
-The most notable benefit is that Comcheks give drivers easy access to required funds without the risk of carrying large amounts of cash.
+The most notable benefit is that these fleet checks give drivers easy access to required funds without the risk of carrying large amounts of cash.

 Carriers and logistics companies like using secure payment methods like Comcheks because it gives them total control over drivers’ spending habits.
 A driver must contact the company and have any Comchek-based transactions pre-authorized.

 Another perk to using Comcheks is that COMDATA documents every transaction.
 Account-holders can easily access their COMDATA profile and review their transaction history.
-This capability is invaluable for financial auditing and tax preparation purposes.
-Fleetcor, a major provider of fuel cards, purchased COMDATA in 2016, so Comcheks are fully integrated to the freight financial ecosystem.
+Carriers use this for financial auditing and tax preparation purposes.
+Carriers consider this to be invaluable.
+Fleetcor, a major provider of fuel cards, purchased COMDATA in 2016.
+COMDATA has fully integrated Comcheks into the freight financial ecosystem.

 While there are plenty of benefits to Comcheks, there is also one major drawback.
 In order to verify a Comchek or Express Code, drivers must contact COMDATA.
 Even if the driver completes all steps correctly, this process can easily take in excess of 10 minutes.

-Comcheks are frequently used to make after-hours payments to warehouse clerks, 24/7 repair shops, and other businesses that serve the transportation industry.
+Carriers rely on comcheks to make after-hours payments to warehouse clerks, 24/7 repair shops, and other businesses that serve the transportation industry.
 The staff at these companies are often pressed for time.
-Payment delays caused by Comchek verification errors can put further strain on their teams.
+Payment delays caused by verification errors can put further strain on their teams.

 To make matters worse, payment processing issues can prevent drivers from getting back on the road.
-This delay will hurt their bottom line while also negatively impacting the company that they are employed by.
+Driver delays hurt the carrier bottom line while also negatively impacting their pay.